 13 Tastes that Define the San Juans

-From oysters and clams to foraged botanicals, gin and cider, the San Juan Islands offer a unique taste experience
+From oysters and mussels to foraged botanicals, gin and cider, the San Juan Islands offer a unique taste experience

-Try wild-caught salmon with a fresh blackberry sauce, grass-fed lamb, or oysters-on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
+Try grass-fed lamb or oysters-on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
 These are some of the unmistakable flavors that define island cuisine.

 Find out more about upcoming farm tours, harvest dinners, and other events during Savor the San Juans this fall.